 The aim of the project, which is the largest to ever be carried out in a prison in Europe, was to treat and find LTBI and to stop it before it becomes active.
 At the moment the prison system doesn’t automatically screen prisoners for LTBI.

-Over a six month period, both Cheryl and Fran visited HMP Maidstone four times a week to provide treatment to inmates who had tested positive for LTBI after they underwent a screening process, consisting of X-Rays and blood tests, which was carried out by University College London’s ‘Find and Treat’ service in collaboration with Oxford Immunotec.
+Over a six month period, both Cheryl and Fran visited HMP Maidstone four times a week to provide treatment to inmates who had tested positive for LTBI after they underwent a screening process, consisting of X-Rays and blood tests, which were carried out by University College London’s ‘Find and Treat’ service in collaboration with Oxford Immunotec.

 Prisoners who were diagnosed with LTBI were then offered a 12-week course of antibiotics to be taken orally on a daily basis.
 Those who took up the opportunity of treatment also underwent regular blood tests to make sure the drugs were not having an adverse reaction on their body.